kshapovalenko/Neureality-Hack-CortexType/README.md

 The project is implemented as part of [Neureality Hackathon](https://neureality-cu.github.io/Neureality/hackathon.html).

+## EEG Device and Data Collection
+The data was collected lively via the [8-channel EEG Unicorn Hybrid Black](https://www.gtec.at/product/unicorn-hybrid-black/).

 ## Repository Structure
 This repository contains the following files and directories:
 - `models` folder: Code of different encoder-decoder models